Farmer-Eds-Shed/farmOS-Templates-for-CSV-Uploads/README.md

 # A collection of Node-Red templates for farmOS CSV uploads.

-**Disclaimer:** All Node-Red flows Within this Repo should be considered incomplete and may lack any error checking or checking for log duplication.
+**Warning!:** All Node-Red flows Within this Repo should be considered incomplete and may lack any error checking or checking for log duplication.